ToriEggers/Rhab_TE_Gene_GenomeEvolution/BuscoPhylogeny.md

 ```
 sbatch busco.sh
 ```
 Takes less than a day to get through all 70 genomes.

+Make sure that all the buscos worked.
+If they didn't why? probably because fna files are still gzipped or something.
+Also, make sure that the busco is good quality, although good quality is sort of subjective with organism of study.
+Here I define good quality as not too many duplicates.
+3 species were removed from the analysis for having more than 5% duplicate BUSCOs.

 </details>